yiisoft/yii2/docs/guide/db-query-builder.md

     public static function fromArrayDefinition($operator, $operands)
     {
-        throw new InvalidParamException('Not implemented yet, but we will do it later');
+        throw new InvalidArgumentException('Not implemented yet, but we will do it later');
     }

     public function getColumns() { return $this->columns; }